-Stanley’s eccentric storytelling abilities is a seamless fit for Lovecraft.
-He proves that early on in his telling of Lovecraft’s 1927 sci-fi short story COLOR OUT OF SPACE.
-He statically captures the county land and rivers outside the fictional Massachusetts town of Arkham (no connection to DC Comics, but often featured in other Lovecraft works).
-The scenic landscapes may be worthy of your desktop background, but the smoky haze and strange hues show that evil lurks in the darkness.
+Stanley’s eccentric storytelling abilities are a seamless fit for Lovecraft.
+He proves that early on in his telling of the writer’s 1927 sci-fi short story Color Out of Space.
+Stanley statically captures the country land and rivers outside the fictional Massachusetts town of Arkham (no connection to DC Comics, but often featured in other Lovecraft works).
+The scenic landscapes may be worthy of your desktop background, but the smoky haze and strange hues show evil lurks in the darkness.

 After their brief encounter, Lavinia returns home before nightfall, where we meet the rest of the Gardners.
-There is her father, Nathan (Nicolas Cage), who moved the family into his father’s old farmhouse.
-He renovated it with a touch that would probably make Chip and Joanna Gaines smile.
-Nathan grows tomatoes in the garden and tends to his alpacas.
+There’s her father Nathan (Nicolas Cage), who moved the family into his father’s old farmhouse.
+He renovated it with a touch that would probably make Chip and Joanna Gaines smirk.
+Nathan grows tomatoes in the garden and tends to his treasured alpacas.

-Lavinia’s workaholic mother, Theresa (Joely Richardson), has many insecurities about herself because of her recent medical operation.
-She tries to tuck that away by burying herself in work, which is taking calls all day long in a dimly-lit upstairs room.
-But Nathan does not give up on her and continuously looks for ways to reignite the romantic spark.
+Lavinia’s workaholic mother Theresa (Joely Richardson) has many insecurities about herself because of her recent medical operation.
+She tries to tuck that away by burying herself in work, which is taking calls all day long in a dimly lit upstairs room.
+But Nathan does not give up on her and continues to look for ways to reignite the romantic spark.

-Completing the family is Lavinia’s brothers, Benny (Brendan Meyer of THE GUEST) and Jack (Julian Hilliard of THE HAUNTING OF HILL HOUSE).
-Benny is an adolescent who copes with his new living situation by smoking the devil’s lettuce (in the barn or with Ezra), while little Jack is a mama’s boy who is too young to care about the life change.
+Completing the family are Lavinia’s brothers, Benny (Brendan Meyer of The Guest) and Jack (Julian Hilliard of The Haunting of Hill House).
+Benny is an adolescent who copes with his new living situation by smoking the devil’s lettuce (in the barn, or with Ezra), while little Jack is a mama’s boy who is too young to care about the life change.

 The story shifts into gear when a meteorite falls on the Gardner farm.
-It lands and brings about some strange happenings, including contaminated water, absent mindedness and unusual behaviors.
-What seems like an exciting discovery soon liquifies into a bloody cocktail with splashes of John Carpenter’s THE THING and Alex Garland’s ANNIHILATION (works that were likely inspired by Lovecraft).
+It lands and brings about some strange happenings, including contaminated water, absent-mindedness and unusual behaviors.
+What seems like an exciting discovery soon liquefies into a bloody cocktail with splashes of John Carpenter’s The Thing and Alex Garland’s Annihilation (works that were likely inspired by Lovecraft).

 Cage’s line deliveries give the film a considerable amount of juice.
-There is a scene that is rather calm and collective that takes a sharp turn in the other direction.
-Seemingly out of nowhere, Cage (humorously) yells about the importance of milking his alpacas.
-It resembles that time when George W. Bush shouted during a press conference about a park in Botswana.
-(YouTube it.
-It’s a hilarious tonal shift.)
+There is one scene that is rather calm and collected that takes a sharp turn in the other direction.
+Seemingly out of nowhere, Cage comically yells about the importance of milking his alpacas.
+It resembles the time when George W. Bush shouted during a press conference about a park in Botswana.

 Cage is always adding a unique flavor to his projects.
-In COLOR OUT OF SPACE, he dons Jack Torrance’s madness from THE SHINING, but with the voice of Donald Trump.
+In Color Out of Space, he dons Jack Torrance’s madness from The Shining, but with the voice of Donald Trump.
 It is so bizarre, but it keeps you glued to his performance.
-I mean, if you are nose-diving into the Twilight Zone, might as well cut a little rug, and Cage certainly does.
+I mean, if you are nose-diving into the Twilight Zone, you might as well cut a little rug — and Cage certainly does.

-For a movie with an alleged six-million dollar budget, COLOR OUT OF SPACE has a slick polish.
+For a movie with an alleged $6 million budget, Color Out of Space has a slick polish.
 Some computer-generated effects look cheap (most notably when the otherworldly colors from the meteorite spread like a virus across the land), but there are also practical effects that amaze.
-It’s as if Stanley brought old school tricks to new school horror.
+It’s as if Stanley brought old-school tricks to new-school horror.
 Without getting into the specifics, there are two scenes of terror that are for nightmares only, and they feature practically made creations.